jasondixon5/Python_Notes/A_Notes.md

+## Functions

+Arguments

+  -Positional
+  -Keyword
+  -Default

+Note: Default argument values are calculated when function is defined, not when it is run.
+So a list or dictionary does not make a good default argument.
+Instead, declare the empty list/dictionary within the function definition.

+Multiple position: gather with *
+>When used inside the function with a parameter, an asterisk groups a variable number of positional arguments into a tuple of parameter values.
+If your function has required positional arguments as well, *args goes at the end and grabs all the rest.

+Multiple keyword: gather with **
+>Use two asterisks to group keyword arguments into a dictionary, where the argument names are the keys and their values are the corresponding values.

+>If you mix positional parameters with *args and **kwargs, they need to occur in that order.

+Calling the tuple parameter args and the dictionary parameter kwargs is a common idiom in Python but is not mandatory.

+Source: Introducing Python: Modern Computing in Simple Packages, Bill Lubanovic

 You "return" from a function.
 Once you return something you exit the function.
 Return is always about returning from the function.
 Return means "I'm done in this function and here's the value I'm giving back."